ccpauto/PowerPlatformConnectors/.github/ISSUE_TEMPLATE/Bug_report.md

 - [ ] no

 **What is the severity of this bug?**
-- [ ] Severity 1: Connector is broken or there's a very serious issue
+- [ ] severity 1: Connector is broken or there's a very serious issue
-- [ ] Severity 2: One or more important connector features are down
+- [ ] severity 2: One or more important connector features are down
-- [ ] Severity 3: Minor issue
+- [ ] severity 3: Minor issue

 **To Reproduce**
 Steps to reproduce the behavior.